This post may contain affiliate links. See my disclosure for more information.

 The Best Online Math

-You can learn more about Mr. D Math at the following links.
-On their site, you can also watch sample videos to get a feel for the style of the lessons.
+You can learn more about Mr. D Math by visiting their site.
+While you’re there, you can also watch sample videos to get a feel for the style of the lessons.

 Oh how I wish we’d have found Mr. D Math years ago and had a consistent math path!